elena19m/cloud-courses/website/docs/common/dns/_dns_server.md

-Now that we have seen how we can query DNS servers, let's configure our very own DNS server on the master VM using **bind**.
+Now that we have seen how we can query DNS servers, let's configure our very own DNS server on the dns VM using **bind**.

 ```
 root@dns:~# apt install bind9 bind9utils